MickaelRigault/ztfquery/README.md

 _alpha version: documentation and functionality improving continuously_

 # ztfquery
-Python wrapper of ZTF IRSA web IPA
+Python wrapper of ZTF IRSA web API

 _You need to have an IRSA account that has access to ZTF Data to be able to get data using `ztfquery`_